GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.
+> ### When I am working on a problem I never think about beauty.
+I think only how to solve the problem.
+But when I have finished, if the solution is not beautiful, I know it is wrong.
 >
-> ~ *John von Neumann*
+> ~ *Buckminster Fuller*

 ---
 ## 🏎 Quick Facts